logchimp/docs/docs/architecture/readme.md

 ---
 title: Architecture
-description: How LogChimp works with it's architecture?
+description: Understanding LogChimp's architecture
 slug: /docs/architecture
 ---

-LogChimp is an independent, built on a modern technology stack of Node.js for powering its robust JSON API, stand-alone system with dependency only on the database (PostgreSQL) as a data storage layer, with a beautiful and rich client app written in Vue.js including a powerful dashboard - find out more.
+LogChimp is an independent system built on a modern technology stack.
+It utilizes Node.js to power its robust JSON API and relies solely on the PostgreSQL database as its data storage layer.
+Complemented by a beautifully crafted client app written in Vue.js with Typescript, LogChimp offers a powerful dashboard, providing users with a comprehensive experience.

-A high-level view of LogChimp's architecture is as shown:
+A high-level overview of LogChimp's architecture is shown below:

 ![LogChimp Architecture](../../images/docs/architecture/architecture.png)

-These five areas work together to make every LogChimp site function smoothly.
+These five components work together seamlessly to ensure the smooth functioning of every LogChimp site:

 1. [Robust REST APIs](/docs/architecture/api)
 2. Beautiful Vue.js client app